 • Blueberries and berries for their acidifying activity on urine

-• Pineapple for its involvement in digestive system function
+• Pineapple for its involved in the digestive system function

 • Glucosamine and chondroitin sulphate are used to maintain collective well-being.